jsalvasoler/der_die_das/README.md

 Hatch will create a virtual environment for you and install all the dependencies.
 You do not need to create a virtual environment manually.

-To run the project, you can use the command
+To run the different project modules, this is the general syntax:

 ```bash
 hatch run der_die_das [OPTIONS] COMMAND [ARGS]